pilars-protocols/pilars/src/implementation-and-guidance.md

 NOTE: Linked data is often conflated with Open Access; the phrase Linked Open Data is very common.
 But the Linked Data principles can be applied to non-open access-controlled materials.
 Non-open materials have some impact on how catalogues and indexes are implemented; for example, using linked-data graphs such as triple stores that contain multiple items may make access-control-safe queries impossible to implement for reasons of complexity and performance; the reasoning to work out whether a particular metadata statement can be seen by a particular user could be very computationally expensive.

-#### Vocabularies and metadata profiles
+### Vocabularies and metadata profiles

 Communities can maintain schemas/vocabularies for specific domains (FAIR-R1.3) and to document metadata profiles.

 Documenting a profile can be as simple as writing a natural-language document to describe what is expected in a particular context, but can be further codified using Linked Data Schemas (or Ontologies or Vocabularies), from which documentation and validation services may be derived.

-### Licenses
+## Licenses
+The FAIR principles mandate a license for data [FAIR-R1.1]

 Licenses may be based on Copyright law, or rely on other mechanisms based on other rights (such as privacy or trade secrets).
 Licenses should reflect the will of rights holders, and will likely be administered, chosen or written by a data custodian or steward authorised to act on behalf of the rights holders, or by the rights holder themselves.

 It is important to have a license document independent of algorithms or configuration file(s) and independently of a particular authorization system that may be built into a software application.
 Implemented processes are, of course, needed to make data available, and may include some automation.
-But to make data truly portable across systems and time, it is essential that human-readable documentation is available in case authorization processes need to be rebuilt or redesigned
+But to make data truly portable across systems and time, it is essential that human-readable documentation is available in case authorization processes need to be rebuilt or redesigned.

+For [Protocol 2.3.1] an access-control system may need to be put in place if there is non-open license data in the [Archival Repository].
+An individual data access system may implement a range of solutions:

+- Lists of approved data licensees associated with logins local to the systen

+- A separate license management system or systems where more than one data access system can consult to see if a user holds a particular license.

+- Manual offline access, with direct transfer of data to approved applicants

 ### Logical Structure: Collections

 The concept of a Collection is very commonly used in repositories and digital archives to represent the ‘backbone’ of the way resources including sub-collections and Objects are organised.

-The choice of whether to store Collections as a single Storage Objects (eg directories)  in a storage system or as a number of Storage Objects may be influenced by the several factors:
+The choice of whether to store Collections as a single Storage Object (eg  a directory  or directory-like node in a file heirarchy) in a or as a number of [Storage Object]s may be influenced by the several factors:

 -  The size of the object, finer granularity may be preferred to keep Storage Objects at a manageable size.

 -  How likely the content is to change or be withdrawn, for example because a participant wishes to have content by or about them removed from an Archival Repository, a granularity of on object per participant/creator or cohort may make withdrawing access more manageable, by updating a license

--  Whether there is a separation made between Archival and dissemination-ready copies of files as per OAIS [3]
+-  Whether there is a separation made between Archival and dissemination-ready copies of files as per OAIS @OAISReferenceModel,

 -  Whether files are stored with or separately from annotations on those files (such as transcripts) Licensing of objects; from an implementation point of view it is much simpler to have a single reuse license per object than to try to administer very granular permissions.

-To comply with  2.5 Represent Collections such as archival series or other organising entities as Storage Objects … as metadata-only Storage Objects referencing or referenced by other Storage Objects.
-Collection / Object relationships may be described using either exhaustive lists of members with a property such as the Portland Common Data Model  hasMember property or by referencing the containing Collection from another Collection or Repository Object
+To comply with  [Protocol 2.5] [Repository Collection] / [Repostory Object] relationships may be described using either exhaustive lists of members with a property such as the Portland Common Data Model  `pcdm:hasMember` property or by referencing the containing Collection from another Collection or Repository Object using the equivalent `pcdm:memberOf`.

 Fragmented objects can be linked back together using the for presentation and access (this is one of the strengths of Linked Data), for example, a recording and verbatim transcript may be stored together in an object available to a very limited cohort, while anonymised transcripts and audio may be in another object made broadly available – but these can be cross-linked and presented as a single entity to authorised users.